yewstack/yew/CONTRIBUTING.md

 ## Tests

-Yew has unit tests which can be run with `cargo test`.
-However, a large portion of the tests need to be run in a browser.
+Yew has unit tests which run via `cargo test`.
+However, a browser is required to run a large portion of the tests.
 This section will guide you through the process of running these tests locally.

 ### Integration Tests

-First, ensure that `wasm-pack` is installed.
+First, install `wasm-pack`.
 [Instructions](https://rustwasm.github.io/wasm-pack/installer/)

 `wasm-pack` automatically takes care of installing the correct `wasm-bindgen` version and downloading a WebDriver for the browser.